-If you are looking for a bike which will provide the best value for your money, your search ends here.
+If you are looking for a bike that will provide the best value for your money, your search ends here.
 Despite containing nothing fancy, this bike has all the features you can dream of in such a limited budget.

 Since this bike is made for kids aged between 3 and 15years, it would have been comical to equip it with disc brakes.
 For, no matter how good they are, disc brakes provide instant stopping, a feature any kids bike can ill afford.

-Thankfully, Hypen has heeded to this suggestion and has instead gone for v-brakes.
+Thankfully, Hyper has heeded to this suggestion and has instead gone for v-brakes.
 These brakes won’t stop the bicycle in one go.
 Rather, they would slow it down before eventually stopping it.
 It means the chances of the bike flipping over are quite slim.

 Finally, there is one thing which I didn’t like about this bike: its price.
 Yes, it does come under the coveted 200 mark.
 However, when you look at the features not given – no disc brakes, no suspension fork, no water bottle holder, you expect the bike to come at a reduced price than what it’s coming at now.

-- Has lightweight aluminum frame
+- Has a lightweight aluminum frame

 - V-brakes provide reliable and slow braking to meet kids’ needs